Message Rewrite Facility (MRF)

 venv/bin/funkwhale-manage mrf_check --list

-sudo docker compose run --rm api funkwhale-manage mrf_check --list
+docker compose run --rm api funkwhale-manage mrf_check --list

 • Check how your MRF policy handles a follow.